Gourang97/max-ai/docs/source/maxaifeaturization.rst

 This module is built with the belief that majority of time-series datasets are combinations of small (often independent) time-series.
 These time-series are distinguishable from each other by some identifier.
 For instance, a large warehouse will store thousand of items that have a unique identifier.
 This column is defined as ``groupby_col``.
 This feature will have a univariate time-series defined against it, i.e., no duplicates exist on the datetime column.

-For end-to-end functioning of time-series module, please refer to this [example notebook](https://dev.azure.com/personalize-ai/max.ai/_git/max.ai.ds.core?path=/documents/Time-Series-E2E.ipynb&_a=preview).
+For end-to-end functioning of time-series module, please refer to this `example notebook <https://dev.azure.com/personalize-ai/max.ai/_git/max.ai.ds.core?path=/documents/Time-Series-E2E.ipynb&_a=preview>`_.

 autocorrelation
 ^^^^^^^^^^^^^^^